MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/paypal.md

 ## Functional overview

-### PayPal Checkout in Storefront
+### PayPal Wallet in Storefront

-The connector supports the use of the PayPal Checkout, or PayPal button, for e-commerce payments.
+The connector supports the use of the PayPal Wallet, or PayPal button, for e-commerce payments.
 When the connector is configured for the web Storefront, at the time of checkout customers will be presented with the option to pay using the PayPal button.
-When the customer selects the PayPal button, they will be redirected to a PayPal Checkout mini browser window where they will be authenticated by PayPal and be able to select their method of payment.
+When the customer selects the PayPal button, they will be redirected to a PayPal Wallet mini browser window where they will be authenticated by PayPal and be able to select their method of payment.
 Upon succesful authentication and selection of a payment method, the customer will be redirected back to the storefront with the PayPal payment loaded into the checkout form.
 Once the order is placed, the PayPal payment will be included as a payment line on the order and it will by synchronized to the Commerce back office.

-For more information on PayPal Checkout, please visit the [PayPal Checkout page](https://www.paypal.com/merchantapps/appcenter/acceptpayments/checkout) hosted by PayPal.
+For more information on PayPal Wallet, please visit the [PayPal Checkout page](https://www.paypal.com/merchantapps/appcenter/acceptpayments/checkout) hosted by PayPal.

 ### Fulfillment